dylanMPP/DivideAndConquer/doc/TestsDesign.md

 ## - **Randomized Quick Sort**

 ### Function
-We are going to use the `quickSort(list: List[Int], firstPos: Int, lastPos: Int)` function in this tests.
+We are going to use the `quickSort(list: List[Int], firstPos: Int, lastPos: Int)` function in these tests.

 ### Objective
 The objective of this test design is to validate the functionality of the `quickSort()` function on different types of lists.